MileHacker Logo

 Iconic Landmarks

 Taxco’s skyline is immediately recognizable due to its dominant architectural masterpiece, the Santa Prisca Church.
-Simply walking the streets, observing the architectural details and the town's unique layout, is an attraction itself.
+Simply walking the streets, observing the structural details and the town's unique layout, is an attraction itself.
 Every corner reveals a new historical vista.

 Plan Your Exploration